Brooklyn Museum | Ethnographic UX Research

 The Outcome

-Research package with quantitative and qualitative data about the visitors experience opinions.
+Research package with quantitative and qualitative data about visitors’ experience opinions.

 Responsibilities